nikolaia/lord-of-chaos-slides/slides/index.md

 ```

 ' Your system as a pure function
+' data lineage -> directly connect system outcomes to the data and messages that led to them
 ' Functional language easier to reason about code, same with modules
 ' Why microservices is good, why stateless is good